Secure by Design Example Security Resources Plan

 In the maintenance phase, by continuing to monitor and evaluate third-party suppliers’ security practices, you can help ensure compliance continues and risks are mitigated.

-Security monitoring
+Security monitoring and incident management

 Category: Tool or technology